 Note that many of the cards listed above also have some of the best limited-time credit card offers available.
-The annual fees for these cards range from $89 per year up to $550 per year.
+The annual fees for these cards range from $0 for the first year to up to $550 per year.
 It’s easy to enjoy the benefits of being a “Gold” or “Platinum” member even if you only stay at that hotel brand one or two nights a year.

 Many times, those reward nights and other perks will be more valuable than the annual fee.

 We roll our eyes when we hear our older relatives talk about how a pack of bubble gum or their first car only cost them a small amount versus today’s prices.
 Well, inflation also affects airline miles and hotel points.

 Many award travelers dread the perennial award night price changes that hotel loyalty programs do.
 It’s common for hotels to move certain hotels into a more expensive category.
 To be fair, several properties downgrade into a lower category.
 But in recent years, the prevailing trend is for hotel nights to cost more.